245 Clinton Ave., Brooklyn, NY 11205

-Spring Semester: Consultation with the faculty member and Coordinator, Graduate Nursing Program
+Spring Semester: Consultation with the faculty member and assistant director

-If approval is granted for an incomplete, the incomplete form will be signed by the student, by the course instructor, by the Coordinator of Graduate Nursing Studies, and by the Nursing Program Director.
-It will then be submitted to the Registrar’s office.
+If approval is granted for an incomplete, the incomplete form will be signed by the student, by the course instructor, by the assistant director, and by the nursing program director.
+It will then be submitted to the registrar’s office.
 It is the responsibility of the student for whom such an exception has been granted to submit all missing coursework or clinical/practicum documentation by the date indicated on the incomplete form.
 Failure to comply with the above procedures and specified timelines will result in a student receiving a zero (coursework) or failure (clinical/practicum components) for the missing work.
 Students with incomplete grades will not be permitted to register for the subsequent semester until the outstanding incomplete grade is removed.

 The instructor reserves the right to reduce the grade on incomplete coursework or clinical/practicum components in addition to any other reduction in grade already imposed for the late submission of coursework/clinical/practicum components.

 An Incomplete grade in the clinical component of a course will result in the student assuming any costs associated with continued faculty supervision.